Photo: Rita Sirirud Vatnehol

 Nominations for Intangible Cultural Heritage must be made by the Norwegian government’s Ministry of Culture.
 But before a nomination can be made, a significant amount of work and collection of information must take place.

-The five collaborating organizations are working together toward nominating the bunad.
-In addition, we have developed three educational and informational activities directed towards children and young adults in order to spread information and awareness to secure preservation of our bunad culture.
+The five collaborating organizations are working together toward nominating the traditional costumes.
+In addition, we have developed three educational and informational activities directed towards children and young adults in order to spread information and awareness to secure preservation of our culture for traditional costumes.

 Our five steps towards inscription: